vanGoghhh/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Introduction
 Hello there!
-If you are reading this, you must be curious about CANdidates.
+If you are reading this, you must be curious about *CANdidates*.

-CANdidates is a powerful and optimized contact management app for job recruiters to manage job candidates and job listings.
+*CANdidates* is a powerful and optimized contact management app for job recruiters to manage job candidates and job listings.
-A key strength of CANdidates is its convenience and ease of managing all job-related contacts in a single application.
+A key strength of *CANdidates* is its convenience and ease of managing all job-related contacts in a single application.

-If you find yourself having difficulty in managing job candidates and positions, then CANdidates is the perfect tool for you!
+If you find yourself having difficulty in managing job candidates and positions, then *CANdidates* is the perfect tool for you!
-Use this user guide to discover the amazing functions and features of CANdidates!
+Use this user guide to discover the amazing functions and features of *CANdidates*!
-Although CANdidates is simple and intuitive enough to use without having to read this user guide, we still recommend that you read through in order to fully utilise CANdidates.
+Although *CANdidates* is simple and intuitive enough to use without having to read this user guide, we still recommend that you read through in order to fully utilise *CANdidates*.

 Before you get thrown off by some of the more technical terms used in this user guide, you may be happy to know that a glossary is provided at the end of this document and may be of help to you!

 ### Authors
-CANdidates is developed as part of a NUS CS2103T Project by:
+*CANdidates* is developed as part of a NUS CS2103T Project by:

 * [Amelia Tan Jin Yu](team/ameliatjy.md)
 * [Lee Joon Jie](team/breadpeanutbutter.md)